hakavlad/prelockd/MANPAGE.md

 **prelockd** [**OPTION**]...

 # DESCRIPTION
-prelockd is a daemon that locks memory mapped binaries and libraries in memory to improve system responsiveness under low-memory conditions.
+prelockd is a daemon that locks memory mapped executables and shared libraries in memory to improve system responsiveness under low-memory conditions.

 # COMMAND-LINE OPTIONS